benofben/benlackey/posts/The Problem with Dashboards/README.md

-## The Problem with Dashboards
+# The Problem with Dashboards

-January 21, 2015
+This was originally posted to Coming Down the Pipe on January 21, 2015 http://comingdownthepipe.blogspot.com/2015/01/the-problem-with-dashboards.html

-http://comingdownthepipe.blogspot.com/2015/01/the-problem-with-dashboards.html
-https://www.linkedin.com/pulse/problem-dashboards-ben-lackey/
+It was cross posted to LinkedIn. https://www.linkedin.com/pulse/problem-dashboards-ben-lackey/

 Analytics is a terrible term.
 There’s advanced analytics, predictive analytics, prescriptive analytics, business analytics, and so on…  All these terms come loaded with massive historical baggage courtesy of the word analytics.